nolramph/minimo/README.md

 # Minimo Advanced Version

-This project will be the version 2 o the minimo website.
+This project will be the version 2 of the minimo website.